Green-Software-Foundation/patterns/patterns/rightsizing-virtual-machines.md

 With respect to the SCI equation.
 Rightsizing oversized VMs will impact two parts:

 - `M`: By reducing the total number of servers required to run a process, we reduce the total embodied carbon, the `M` of the equation.
 - `E`: Rightsizing oversized VMs will **increase** the total server utilization.
-The more a server is utilized, the more efficient it becomes at turning energy into useful operations, as per the [energy proportionality](https://principles.green/principles/energy-proportionality/) principle.
+The more a server is utilized, the more efficient it becomes at turning energy into useful operations.
 Therefore rightsizing VMs should reduce the energy consumption of your processes, and consequently, the `E` number should decrease.

 ## Assumptions